I get a lot of questions about how to stop seeing through fabric applique – especially on my frog and monster patterns that have big googly eyes.

 I actually don’t mind seeing through the fabric applique a little bit (it can be kind of cool to be able to see how something is made) so sometimes I’ll use a lighter-weight interfacing like you see me use in the video.

-If you want more complete coverage, this is the interfacing that I recommend.
+If you want more complete coverage, I recommend this Heat & Bond Medium Weight fusible interfacing.
 It’s one step thicker than the one I use in the video – still nice and flexible, but with better hiding properties. 🙂

 Want to make your eyes extra-googly?
 Use this faux-trapunto technique.
 Zero show through and extra cuteness. 🙂

 Now that you know how to stop seeing through your fabric applique, want to practice?

 Here are links to all the posts showing how to applique with fusible adhesive – my favorite method.
 It’s fast and easy and (with the right materials) it holds up beautifully to rough use and repeated washing.

 - How to Applique with Fusible Adhesive – a very basic intro